 Accountability, integrity, wholeness and healing; therefore we strive to be accountable to our membership, hold space where people can be their whole selves, find support, and act to bring their values & their day-to-day lives into greater alignment.
 We believe that all of this requires continual learning and growth and so we encourage curiosity and compassion, and we strive to be self-reflective and supportive of the learning process in others.

-Sustainability; therefore we strive to live in harmony with our environment and minimize our ecological footprint.
+Sustainability; therefore we strive to live in respectful ways with our environment and minimize our ecological footprint.
 This includes supporting sustainable food systems; biodiversity; and free access to clean water.

 Respectful communication; therefore we commit to engaging in open and respectful dialogue with anyone who is willing to do the same.